 - Additional Eligibility Documentation

 - Governing Body Documentation

-- Assurance of Community Representation on Board of Directors (see Disqualification Factor in Section III.3 Other and Appendix C)
+- Assurance of Community Representation on Board of Directors (see Disqualification Factor in Section III.3.
+Other and Appendix C.)

 - Protection of Sensitive and Confidential Information

 - Maintenance of Effort Certification (MOE)

 - Legal Status of Applicant Entity, if applicable

 - Commitment of Non-Federal Resources

 - Indirect Cost Rate Agreement, if applicable

 - Letters of Support

 - Third Party Agreements, if applicable

-- Business Plan, if applicable
+- Current Status of Language

 - Other attachments, if necessary